 It is important for kids to learn not just what happened on Good Friday but why.
 While human sin, Jesus’ self-sacrifice, and the salvation of the world are all key aspects of Good Friday and Easter, they might not be where you want to start.
 Instead, talk to little ones about how Jesus came to teach us how to love one another, but his kindness to all people made some powerful leaders scared that they would lose control over people.
 They put Jesus to death, and his friends were very sad.
 But with God, love always wins, so on Easter we learn that Jesus didn’t stay dead!

 It's a big job, instructing children in the ways of the Christian faith!
 But remember that you are up to the challenge, and you are not alone on this journey.
-Pastors, Sunday school teachers, and other parents (not to mention the awesome grandmas and grandpas!) in your congregation are all great resources.
+Pastors, Sunday school teachers, and other parents (not to mention the awesome grandmas and grandpas!) in your community are all great resources.
 Trade experiences with parents who have been where you are now.
-If your children have questions about the story that you don't feel equipped to answer on your own, ask your pastor together.
-This will not only get you both the information you need, but it will show your child that it is all right to ask questions to grow in their faith.
+If children have questions about the story that you don't feel equipped to answer on your own, ask your pastor together.
+This will not only get you both the information you need, but it will show them that it is all right to ask questions to grow in their faith.

 Break up the conversation